etonkin/docx_annotation/README.md

 GRAY_25,APP_REMITTED
 ```

-Place your version of this into a file, such as for example schema.txt, and reference it on the command line with -c.
+Place your version of this into a file, such as for example schema.txt, and reference it on the command line with `-c`.

 # How to use this on database-backed projects